How to taste gin like a pro – chez vous

 STEP 1 - CHOOSE YOUR GINS

 Of course, we’d suggest you choose Saint Amans as one of your gins!
-It is a craft French gin, with a grape alcohol base, made in small batches to an exacting recipe, using only natural and organic ingredients.
+It is a craft French gin, with a grape alcohol base (most gins are grain-based).
 You might like to choose one or two craft, small batch gins alongside a couple of well-known supermarket brands, to see what differences you can detect.
 There are outstanding, good and mediocre gins in both of these categories.

 STEP 2 – TASTING GLASSES